 I have arrived into the ninth largest country in the world.
 One would think I might know something about its culture and history.
 I know little.
 Its geography situates it in a little-known, and even less understood, part of the globe.
 I’m here to learn more about Kazakhstan and its people.

 The Republic of Kazakhstan is not all vast landscapes of savannas, steppe and desert.
 Though landlocked, it does have access to the Caspian Sea and includes the landscapes of Lake Balkhash, canyons, and boreal forests.
 Its size lends itself to one of the lowest population densities in the world at fewer than 15 people per square mile.
 Sharing borders with Russia and China, politics are a balancing act between east and west.
 Considered to be in Central Asia, the country’s furthest western parts are considered European.

-The Aral Sea, once the fourth largest lake in the world, is but a pittance of its old self.
-Once, over 1,000 islands dotted this “Sea of Islands” which acted as an important drainage basin for much of this part of Central Asia, including all of the Five Stans.
-Tragically, it has been shrinking at an alarming rate as a result of the Russians having diverted many of its feeder rivers for irrigation projects.
+The Aral Sea, once the world’s fourth largest lake, is a pittance of its old self.
+Over 1,000 islands dotted this “Sea of Islands” which acted as an important drainage basin for much of this part of Central Asia, including all of the Five Stans.
+Tragically, it has shrunk at an alarming rate as a result of the Russians having diverted many of its feeder rivers for irrigation projects.
 It currently is less than 10% of its original size with parts of its basin completely dried up and reclassified as “desert.”
 UNESCO rightfully calls this an “environmental tragedy.”
 Today, the sea freezes over and locals cross its ice aboard their camels.

 As a Californian, this situation reminds me of our own Lake Mead, currently drying up and revealing its long-held secrets.
 These not only include old boats and cars but a few bodies.
 It appears to have been a favorite dumping ground for the Las Vegas mob bosses.